mobxjs/mobx/README.md

 Also, reactions can be created using the [`autorun`](http://mobxjs.github.io/mobx/refguide/autorun.html), [`autorunAsync`](http://mobxjs.github.io/mobx/refguide/autorun-async.html) or [`when`](http://mobxjs.github.io/mobx/refguide/when.html) functions to fit your specific situations.

 When using MobX there are no smart or dumb components.
 All components render smartly but are defined in a dumb manner.
-MobX will simple make sure the components are always re-rendered whenever needed, but also no more than that.
+MobX will simply make sure the components are always re-rendered whenever needed, but also no more than that.
 So the `onClick` handler in the above example will force the proper `TodoView` to render, and it will cause the `TodoListView` to render if the number of unfinished tasks has changed.